-The Graduate School of East Asian Studies (GEAS) is funded by the Excellence Initiative and offers area studies research on East Asia with thorough, discipline-based methodological training in social sciences.
+The Graduate School of East Asian Studies (GEAS) offers area studies research on East Asia with thorough, discipline-based methodological training in social sciences.
 GEAS builds on existing strengths in area studies at FU Berlin, graduate programs in Germany as well as partner institutions in China, Japan and Korea.
 GEAS provides an extensive network of cooperative relationships with the leading institutions in East Asia and worldwide.

 The doctoral training program at GEAS is organized around the central theme of institutions, which can be investigated from the perspectives of the social sciences, business and economics, anthropology, law, history and the humanities.
 The core research and empirical analysis will be conducted using interconnected lenses: